frankenbeans/MZ2SYNTH/README.md

 ## USAGE EXAMPLES

 - Generate file **track01.au** from input **track01.ppm**, advancing
-  at 12 columns per second, using a wavetable **wt48000.tbl** to be generated for a sampling frequency of 48000 c.p.s.
+  at 12 columns per second, at a sampling rate of 48000 c.p.s.
 Enable dynamic compression, overwriting of output if it exists and verbose textual output.

   ``mz2 -verbose -overwrite -output-file track01.au
-        -dynamic-compression -wave-table wt48000.tbl -sampling-rate 48000
+        -dynamic-compression -sampling-rate 48000
         track01.ppm``

 - As above, but play real-time through the SOX *play* program with